Ofatumumab

 Ofatumumab is a fully human monoclonal antibody to CD20, which appears to provide rapid B-cell depletion.
 Under the brand name Kesimpta, it is approved for the treatment of multiple sclerosis in the United States as well as in the European Union and other regions.
 Under the brand name Arzerra, it is approved for the treatment of certain types of chronic lymphocytic leukemia (CLL) in the United States.
 It is sold by Novartis under license from Genmab.

-The most common side effects for ofatumumab (Kesimpta) include upper respiratory tract infection, headache, injection-related reactions, and local injection site reactions.
-The most common side effects for ofatumumab (Arzerra) include infusion reactions and neutropenia.
+The most common side effects for ofatumumab (Kesimpta) include upper respiratory tract infection, headache, injection-related reactions, neutropenia, and local injection site reactions.

 Medical uses

 Ofatumumab (Kesimpta 20 mg solution for injection in pre-filled syringe/pen) is indicated for the treatment of relapsing forms of multiple sclerosis in adults.
 The recommended dose is 20 mg of ofatumumab administered by subcutaneous injection with monthly dosing following loading.

 Treatment with ofatumumab has been shown to rapidly deplete B-cells which aids MS pathogenesis by influencing and regulating different autoimmune process such as T-cell production and APC activity.

 Ofatumumab (Arzerra 100 mg or 1000 mg concentrate for solution for infusion) is indicated for the treatment of untreated, relapsed, or refractory chronic lymphocytic leukemia (CLL).
 The recommended doses for treatment of CLL are higher than MS, with 1000 or 2000 mg infusions administered monthly depending on if the CLL is untreated, relapsed or refractory, following loading.

 Ofatumumab is under investigation as a potential treatment for follicular lymphoma, diffuse large B cell lymphoma and rheumatoid arthritis.